If you’re wondering what is a drip email campaign and how build one, I’m here to help.

 I’m a firm believer that there’s no point in clinging on to zombie accounts.

 So, after a few attempts to reactivate them, be ready to close their account.
-Constantly spamming customers, pleading with them to come back wastes your time and increases the chances of you ending up getting marked as spam.
+Constantly spamming customers who haven’t taken the time to hit “Unsubscribe”, pleading with them to come back wastes your time and increases the chances of you ending up getting marked as spam.

 We live in a post-GDPR world, so be fully prepared to purge their information from your database and let them know that you’ve done so because you value their privacy and data security (you do, right?).